IT acceptable use guidelines

 A breach of these guidelines may also be:

 - a breach of third party rights (such as an infringement of intellectual property rights)

 - a criminal offence (such as serious acts of harassment, bullying and occupational violence and vilification)

 In addition to any disciplinary action by the University, this may lead to civil or criminal proceedings and penalties, which the University may report to relevant law enforcement bodies and for which the user will be held personally accountable.

 In some exceptional circumstances (for example where access to objectionable material relates directly to a user's employment or study with the University), subject to the approval of and at the discretion of authorised persons, an exemption may be granted for activities that would otherwise breach these guidelines.
 Exemptions may be required to be approved in advance by the Head of Management Unit.

-Users who receive an internal or external electronic communication that is offensive or inappropriate, should in the case of staff and affiliates, raise it with their Head of Management Unit (or if the manager is the cause of the complaint with Human Resources), or in the case of students, with the Registrar.
+Users who receive an internal or external electronic communication that is offensive or inappropriate, should in the case of staff and affiliates, raise it with their Head of Management Unit (or if the manager is the cause of the complaint with People and Culture), or in the case of students, with the Registrar.